CSA-RH/rosa-hcp-fast-deploy/README.md

 > please make sure you have both the **AWS Access Key** and the **AWS Secret Access Key** at hand to be able to start the process
 > Also the **aws configure** command will ask for the default AWS Region: the one specified there will be used as the target destination during the installation process.

-The AWS CLI will now remember your inputs, no further action is required until the ROSA with **HCP** cluster installation is complete.
+The AWS CLI will now remember your inputs, no further action is required until the ROSA **HCP** cluster installation is complete.

-#### A few notes around resources, deployment model, etc.
+#### Additional notes around resources, deployment model, etc.
-ROSA with HCP clusters can be deployed in different versions (e.g. Public, Private, Single-AZ, Multi-AZ), the number and type of resources created by this script will vary depending on what you choose.
+ROSA with **HCP** clusters can be deployed in different versions (e.g. Public, PrivateLink, Single-AZ, Multi-AZ), the number and type of resources created by this script will vary depending on what you choose.
+Resource created includes:
+- 1 VPC
+- 1 or more Public subnets (only for ROSA public clusters)
+- 1 or more Private subnets
+- 1 NAT GW in 1 AZ
+- 1 Internet GW in 1 AZ, to allow the egress (NAT) traffic to the Internet
+- Enable DNS hostnames
+- Enable DNS resolution

+In the case of a PrivateLink ROSA with **HCP** cluster, it is assumed that it will be reachable through a VPN or a Direct Connect service, therefore the script does not include the creation of any Public Subnet, NGW, jump Hosts, etc..

+#workers:
+- Single-AZ: 2x worker nodes will be created within the same subnet<br />
+- Multi-AZ: a minimum of 3x worker nodes will be created within the selected $AWS_REGION, one for each AZ.
+This number may increase based on the number of AZs actually available within a specific Region.
+For example: if you choose to deploy your ROSA HCP cluster in North Virginia (us-east-1), then the script will create a minimum of 6 worker nodes, which is one per AZ. <br />

 Here is an on overview of the [default cluster specifications](https://docs.openshift.com/rosa/rosa_hcp/rosa-hcp-sts-creating-a-cluster-quickly.html#rosa-sts-overview-of-the-default-cluster-specifications_rosa-hcp-sts-creating-a-cluster-quickly).

-Where public Subnets are expected, the script will create a minimal configuration with 1x NAT Gateway (NGW) in one single AZ, 1x Internet Gateway (IGW) to allow the egress (NAT) traffic to the Internet.
-In the case of a private ROSA with **HCP** cluster it is assumed that it will be reachable through a VPN or a Direct Connect service, therefore the script does not include the creation of any Public Subnet.

-Further information: <br />
-Single-AZ = 2 worker nodes will be created within the same subnet<br />
-Multi-AZ = 3 worker nodes will be created, one for each AZ <br />

 #### Installation Log File
 During the implementation phase a LOG file is created in the same folder as the shell script, so you can follow all the intermediate steps.